 You've probably heard of personal injury law, but maybe you're not exactly clear what this area of the law covers.
 Well, personal injury law - also called "torts" in the legal community - is the broad term used to describe certain types of wrongdoing that aren't covered by contract law.
-Personal injury claims can be based on anything from slipping and falling in a store parking lot to suffering injuries during a surgery.
+Personal injury claims can be based on anything from slipping and falling in a store parking lot to suffering injuries during surgery.

 Terms Related to Personal Injury Law